DvdKhl/ngx_http_autols_module/README.md

 Installation/Building
 ---------------------
 * Clone this repository.
 Search for the config file in cloned repository and note path (without filename)
-* Get nginx sources from http://hg.nginx.org/nginx, any 1.4.* version should do (1.5 seemed to work as well)
+* Get nginx sources from http://hg.nginx.org/nginx, any 1.4.* or greater version should do
 * Extract and enter folder and run `./Configure --add-module=DirectoryPathToConfigFile [some more settings]`
 * After that was sucessful run `make install` (you probably need to prepend sudo for it to work)
  * For more information refer to [Building Nginx From Source](http://wiki.nginx.org/Install#Building_Nginx_From_Source)